-- Choral Evensong*: 6.30pm Monday to Saturday.
+• 6.30pm Evensong – Monday to Saturday.
 Monday services are sung by St John's Voices.
 All other services are sung by the College Choir.

-The Advent Carol Services with be held on Saturday 24 November 2018 at 6.00pm and Sunday 25 November 2018 at 3.00pm.
-The Sunday service will be recorded by BBC Radio 3 and broadcast on Advent Sunday (2 December 2018) at 3.00pm.
+The Advent Carol Services are provisionally planned for Saturday 28 November 2020 at 6.00pm and Sunday 29 November 2020 at 3.00pm.
+The Sunday service will be broadcast live by BBC Radio 3.

-The next Epiphany Carol Services will be held on Saturday 19 and Sunday 20 January 2019 at 6.00pm.
+The next Epiphany Carol Services are provisionally planned for Saturday 23 and Sunday 24 January 2021 at 6.00pm.

 This Candlelit Service of readings and music celebrate the season of Epiphany.

-A service of music and readings reflecting the Passion of Christ will be held on 10 March 2018 at 6pm.
-Applications will open in January 2018.
+A service of music and readings reflecting the Passion of Christ is are provisionally planned for Saturday 13 March 2021 at 6pm.
+Applications will open in January 2021.
 Please note that priority will be given to members of the College.
 This service is unsuitable for babies and toddlers.

-Ascension Day occurs on Thursday 30 May 2019.
+Ascension Day occurs is are provisionally planned for Thursday 13 May 2021.
 Every year on Ascension Day, the Choir ascends the 163ft Chapel Tower and sings the Ascension Day Carol.

 Sunday Evensong Sermons